Dmitryunforgiven/Minimalistic-CS-GO-Server-Admin-Panel/README.md

    - Ensure the `screen` package is installed on your Linux machine.
 You can install it with:
      ```bash
      sudo apt update && sudo apt install screen  # For Debian/Ubuntu

+**NOTE**
+    - As pre-requisites you need to set up a Firewall, SSH server and Port Forwarding for your linux machine